Reviewed by Wendy Marcason, RD, LDN

 Live Healthfully with Celiac Disease

-A registered dietitian can help you understand which foods are safe to eat and which to avoid.
-An RD can help you plan for meals at home and for eating out.
-An RD will work within your lifestyle to help you keep a healthy weight and ensure you get all the nutrients you need for a strong, energetic life.
-Use the Find a Registered Dietitian tool to locate an RD in your area.
+A registered dietitian nutritionist can help you understand which foods are safe to eat and which to avoid — planing for meals at home and for eating out.
+An RDN will work within your lifestyle to help you keep a healthy weight and ensure you get all the nutrients you need for a strong, energetic life.
+Use the Find a Registered Dietitian Nutritionist tool to locate an RDN in your area.

 Several delicious and nutritious grains can be used in place of grains that contain gluten.
 Speak with your grocer about grains you would like to have available in your store.
 (See Grains to Avoid and Foods to Include on Your Grocery List.)